datastax/spark-cassandra-connector/README.md

 ## Q/A Exchange

-The [DataStax Community](https://community.datastax.com/index.html) provides a free question and answer website for any and all questions relating to any DataStax Related technology.
+The [DataStax Community](https://dstx.io/discord) provides a free question and answer server for any and all questions relating to any DataStax related technology.
 Including the Spark Cassandra Connector.
-Both DataStax engineers and community members frequent this board and answer questions.
+Both DataStax engineers and community members frequently participate here and answer questions.

 ## Contributing